-Before discussing the matter with the employee, it is important that you identify the issue or issues so that you can clearly articulate your concerns with the employee.
+Before discussing the matter with the employee, it is important that you identify the issue/s so that you can clearly articulate your concerns with the employee.
 Does the issue relate to the employee's performance or conduct?
 Has there been a breach of the employment contract or a policy?
 Has the employee failed to follow a reasonable and lawful direction?

-If the issue relates to the employee's duties, you should review the employee's contract of employment, letter of offer and position description in order to confirm that the employee has been instructed to perform the duties detailed within these documents.
+If the issue relates to the employee's duties, you should review the employee's contract of employment, letter of offer and position description in order to confirm that the employee has been instructed to perform those duties.